 - Approval of required financial disclosures, as applicable;

-- Approval of Exception to Principal Investigator Eligibility, as applicable;
+- Approval of Request for Exception to Policy Regarding PI Eligibility, as applicable;

 - Certification by the PI that the level of effort, scope, and objectives of the project, as proposed or negotiated, will not change;

 - Certification by the chair/director of the unit responsible for administering the anticipated award ("Departmental Approver"), that any monetary loss to the campus resulting from the sponsor's failure to make the award, or from costs incurred but disallowed by the sponsor, shall be the responsibility of that unit or school.
 If, however, the Department Approver is unable to authorize the use of an alternate Chart of Account in the event losses are incurred as a consequence of the PreAward, then certification must be obtained by the appropriate dean or vice chancellor who's office will provide the use of an alternate COA ("Organizational Approver"); and